dessotti1/dessotti1/README.md

 ### Hi there! :wave:
 ## :frowning_man: Who am I?:frowning_man:
-I'm Gabriel Dessotti, an undergraduate student in computer engineering at USP!
+I'm Gabriel Dessotti, an undergraduate student in Computer Engineering at USP!

 ## :package: What you find on my GitHub? :package:
 On my GitHub, I keep homework assignments from my college, codes I made for the university league I participate in, and codes from subjects I studied and put into practice.
 Therefore, here you can find the following subjects: